About the Pre Configurator

 - The Add New, Duplicate, Remove, and Rename tools are used to create and edit the tabs (or types) of configurations in the Pre Configurator.

-- The Remove button will delete the selected tab/type.
+- Remove will delete the selected tab/type.

 - Remove and Rename does not work with the Default tab.